msatul1305/Linux/Azure_Cloud/DP-900/1_Azure_Data_Workloads/readme.md

           - more features
           - more complex
     - Non-relational databases
-      - data not stored in tables but in collections or containers
+      - data is not stored in tables but in collections or containers
       - dont enforce schema
       - collections store:
         - arbitrary snippets of data